AccelerationNet/adwcodebase.net/README.md

 If these libraries stabilize, then we can publish them to nuget/github and use stock nuget for easier inclusion in .NET projects

+## Contents

+See each project's readme for more information.

+ * `Acceleration` - base classes and extensions to fundamental .NET framework classes
+ * `Acceleration.Build` - MSBuild helpers